(Redirected from Wilson Alvarez)

 - Height 6' 1", Weight 235 lb.

-In spite of his promising start with the Pale Hose, it took Álvarez a couple more seasons to fully establish himself as a major league pitcher, but by 1993, he was a key member of the starting rotation, winning 15 games for the AL West champions.
+Even with his promising start with the Pale Hose, it took Álvarez a couple more seasons to fully establish himself as a major league pitcher.
+By 1993, he was a key member of the starting rotation, winning 15 games for the AL West champions.
 He pitched a complete game victory over the Blue Jays in the 1993 ALCS, then was named to the AL All-Star team in 1994.
-He again won 15 games in 1996 and was still one of the team's top starters in the first half of the 1997 season, going 9-8, 3.03 over his first 22 starts.
+He again won 15 games in 1996 and was one of the team's top starters in the first half of the 1997 season, going 9-8, 3.03 over his first 22 starts.
 The White Sox traded Álvarez to the San Francisco Giants in the so-called "White Flag Trade" on July 31, 1997.
 He finished the year with the Giants, starting and losing a game in the NLDS against the Florida Marlins.
 He was granted free agency after that season and signed with the expansion Tampa Bay Devil Rays.

 In a 14-year career, Wilson Álvarez compiled a 102-92 record, a 3.96 ERA, and 1,300 career strikeouts in 355 games.
 He was a hard thrower and had some control problems early in his career, leading the AL with 122 walks in 1993 and topping 90 three other times.
 When he came back from his injuries in 2002, he was a different pitcher, relying more on location and control than on raw power.